dsinecos/drone-location-tracker/docs/index.md

 3. Dashboard - This is the frontend for the location tracking system to display real time data for the drones

-Next I took up each component at a time, fleshed out their respective requirements and operating constraints and their responsibilities
+Next I took up each component, one at a time, fleshed out their requirements and operating constraints and designed their sub-components